 - Due to the ingestion of toothpaste or mouthwash during their toothbrushing/cleaning habit by young children.
 This occurs because of swallowing reflex problems and therefore taking in much of paste or mouth rinse rather than spitting out.

-- Fluoride supplements prescribed to your child may be unnecessary, used inappropriately, or given without considering that drinking water already has an optimal level of fluoride.
+- Fluoride supplements prescribed to your child may be unnecessary or used inappropriately.
+They are given without considering that drinking water already has an optimal level of fluoride.

 What are the symptoms of fluorosis?

-In most cases, dental fluorosis is in very mild or mild forms, appearing as very light white flecks, white spots, lines, or chalky areas on the surface of teeth.
+In most cases, dental fluorosis is in very mild or mild forms.
+It can appear as very light white flecks, white spots, lines, or chalky areas on the surface of teeth.
 Often, changes are slight to notice and can only be seen by a dentist or dental hygienist.

 In moderate to severe forms, teeth can have larger white spots, yellow, light brown, or dark brown spots with pitted enamel affecting teeth (pitting is small depressions on the tooth surface).

-If you want to know what fluorosis looks like, the below video will illustrate it by categorizing dental fluorosis into six classes:
+The below video will categorize dental fluorosis into six classes:

 How much fluoride is too much for fluorosis risks?

 Fluoride is a naturally occurring mineral and it can be added to toothpaste, mouthwash, community water systems, and fluoride supplements.
 There are several other sources of fluoride parents should be aware of.
-It can be found in processed foods prepared with fluoridated water and beverages like fruit juice, soft drinks, and some bottled water.
+You can find it in processed foods prepared with fluoridated water.
+It can also be found in beverages like fruit juice, soft drinks, and some bottled water.

 With all these potential sources, parents and caregivers need to keep the balance of fluoride, especially in the first 2 years of life (where it should be kept to minimum) up until the child gets to age 8.

-According to the American Dental Association, the amount of fluoride in water should be at 0.7mg/L (0.7 ppm) range to decrease the risks of dental fluorosis while having the benefits of fluoride to prevent cavities.
+According to the American Dental Association, the amount of fluoride in water should be at 0.7mg/L (0.7 ppm) range.
+This decreases the risks of dental fluorosis while having the benefits of fluoride to prevent cavities.
 Until they reach 8 years of age, children can be at risk of fluorosis if high levels of fluoride find its way into the child’s body.